For court

 The exported PDF, printed

 Print on standard letter paper.
-Bring at least one extra copy for the judge or clerk in addition to your own.
-Some attorneys prefer the PDF emailed as well; confirm before the hearing.
+Bring at least one extra copy for the judge or clerk beyond your own.
+Some attorneys also want the PDF emailed; confirm before the hearing.

 -